Mahmoudz/Porto/README.md

 <a id="Components"></a>
 # Components

-In the Container layer there's a set of `Components` "Classes" with predefined responsibilities.
+In the Container layer, there's a set of `Components` "Classes" with predefined responsibilities.
 Every single piece of code you write should live in a Component (class function).
-Porto defines a huge list of those Components for you, with a set guidelines to follow when using them, to keep the development process smooth.
+Porto defines a huge list of those Components for you, along with a set of guidelines to follow when using them, to keep the development process smooth.

-Components ensures consistency and make your code easier to maintain as you already know where each piece of code should be found.
+Components ensure consistency and make your code easier to maintain as you already know where each piece of code should be found.

 <a id="Components-Types"></a>
 ### Components Types

-Every Container consists of a number of Components, in **Porto** the Components are split into two Types:
-`Main Components` and `Optional Components`.
+Every Container consists of a number of Components, in **Porto** the Components are split into two Types: `Main Components` and `Optional Components`.

+- **Main Components**: the essential Components that you will need for your Container.
+These Components are mandatory and are meant to be used to achieve the main functionality of your Container.

+- **Optional Components**: these are Components that you can use to add additional functionality to your Container.
+They are optional and you can choose to use them or not, depending on your requirements.

+By using these Components, you can create a modular and reusable codebase, making it easier to maintain and modify your code in the future.